Retail Times — UK Retail News

 Security, compliance and transparency

 Financial transparency and compliance are built into the model.
 Machine data, transaction records and audit processes ensure revenues are accurately tracked and shared.
 “It’s really straight forward – just one payment.
-And revenue is fully auditable,” Stuart says.
+And revenue is fully auditable,” Peel says.

 Equipment is also maintained to strict safety standards.
 For example, air machines are fitted with calibrated pressure control systems that engineers test and certify during servicing visits.